pyg-team/pytorch_geometric/README.md

 **PyG** *(PyTorch Geometric)* is a library built upon [PyTorch](https://pytorch.org/) to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.

 It consists of various methods for deep learning on graphs and other irregular structures, also known as *[geometric deep learning](http://geometricdeeplearning.com/)*, from a variety of published papers.
-In addition, it consists of easy-to-use mini-batch loaders for operating on many small and single giant graphs, [multi GPU-support](https://github.com/pyg-team/pytorch_geometric/tree/master/examples/multi_gpu), a large number of common benchmark datasets (based on simple interfaces to create your own), [GraphGym API](https://pytorch-geometric.readthedocs.io/en/latest/notes/graphgym.html) for simple experiment management and fast GNN model design, and helpful transforms, both for learning on arbitrary graphs as well as on 3D meshes or point clouds.
+In addition, it consists of easy-to-use mini-batch loaders for operating on many small and single giant graphs, [multi GPU-support](https://github.com/pyg-team/pytorch_geometric/tree/master/examples/multi_gpu), a large number of common benchmark datasets (based on simple interfaces to create your own), the [GraphGym](https://pytorch-geometric.readthedocs.io/en/latest/notes/graphgym.html) experiment manager, and helpful transforms, both for learning on arbitrary graphs as well as on 3D meshes or point clouds.
 [Click here to join our Slack community!][slack-url]

 --------------------------------------------------------------------------------